Keepmoat Tax Strategy

 Unfamiliar areas of tax law, or areas of the law that require interpretation or judgement present uncertainty.
 Where appropriate, Keepmoat uses external specialist resource to assist with its compliance decisions.
 Keepmoat also actively seeks review and clearance from HMRC where possible.

-The nature of Keepmoat’s site-based activity across schemes is fairly consistent.
+The nature of Keepmoat’s site-based activity across developments is fairly consistent.
 However, projects may vary in terms of structure, scale, value and term.
 Our operations require us to employ a mobile workforce and subcontractor base.
 Tax specialist review is undertaken where new ventures are unusual or innovative, involving the use of external experts in areas of uncertainty.

 In the event that Keepmoat identifies an error in its tax affairs, we commit to communicating promptly to HMRC with a view to resolution.

 When considering entering into any new business agreements, Keepmoat takes into account the impact the arrangements could have on its brand and reputation, its relationships with customers and supply chain, its commitment to corporate social responsibility and the legal and regulatory frameworks.
 Keepmoat avoids undertaking arrangements that are purely or mainly motivated by a tax saving.